gmh5225/CodetronikPass/README.md

-# Codetronik's LLVM Obfuscation Pass for ARM64
+# LLVM Obfuscation Pass for ARM64

 It is currently being developed to protect iOS apps.
 So I haven't tested it on Android yet.